AbdulQadhir/AspireApp/README.md

 ## Notes to reviewers

-mockapi.io is used for api purposes
+mockapi.io is used for api purposes.
 Tokenisation is not implemented since there's no authorisation required in the app